***CAMPAIGN RELAUNCHING FEBRUARY 2020***

 - Rape culture thrives off of silence, shame, and fear.
 We are here to give voice to the voiceless in order to disengage those deterrents.
 Together, we are the antidote to rape culture.

-- We are crowdfunding on iFundWomen to raise funds to host our inaugural conference that we are looking to hold on February 1, 2020 in Los Angeles, CA. We'll keep you updated as to those specifics in the coming months.
+- We are crowdfunding on iFundWomen to raise funds to host our inaugural conference that we are looking to hold in SEPTEMBER 2020 in Los Angeles, CA. We'll keep you updated as to those specifics in the coming months.

 - All of the funding that we receive will go towards securing the venue, flight & hotel reservations, permits & fees, supplies, food for the entire conference, etc. Every penny will be utilized.